-CPS has embarked upon an initiative with the Social Science Research Center (SSRC) at Mississippi State University called Mississippi YOU COUNT!
+CPS has an ongoing initiative with the Social Science Research Center (SSRC) at Mississippi State University called Mississippi YOU COUNT!

 The 2020 Census was a featured topic at the 2018 Delta Regional Forum.
 These two sessions centered on the census specifically:

 The Road to the 2020 Census: Focus on Mississippi: workshop presented by Marilyn A. Stephens, US Census Bureau, Atlanta Region, and moderated by CPS research associate Clifford Holley

 In 2012, the Census Bureau realigned its field operation.
 As a result, six regions were closed and those states were distributed among the remaining six regions.
 The Atlanta Region grew from three states to seven states, including the state of Mississippi.
 The 2020 Census will mark the first time the Atlanta Region has administered the decennial operation in Mississippi.
 Increasing the participation rate in a decennial is always the goal.
 To this end, the Atlanta Region has met with several local governments in the Mississippi Delta to provide them with an overview of the 2020 Census and to assist them in organizing Complete Count Committees for a successful enumeration.
 The key to increasing participation rates is local involvement at every level of the process.
 The Mississippi Delta is a priority for the Atlanta Region